 Reach out to your new neighbors and take part in a cookie exchange!

-You can encourage your children to become your kitchen helpers or tackle the baking on your own.
+You can encourage your children to become your kitchen helpers or tackle baking independently.

 This creates some bonding time while allowing you to connect with your community.